 Most people are first treated with drugs containing mesalamine, a substance that helps control inflammation.
 Sulfasalazine is the original drug of this family.
 Patients who do not benefit from it or who cannot tolerate it may be put on other mesalamine-containing drugs, generally known as 5-ASA agents, such as Apriso, Lialda, Dipentum, Colazal, or Pentasa.
 Possible side effects of mesalamine-containing drugs include nausea, vomiting, heartburn, diarrhea, and headache; but they are uncommon.

-Cortisone or Steroids:
+Cortisone or Steroids

 Cortisone drugs and steroids—called corticosteroids—provide very effective results.
 They are naturally occurring chemicals produced every day in our adrenal glands.
 The amounts are small and they are necessary for life.
 In larger amounts, however, they are excellent anti-inflammatory agents.
 Prednisone is a common generic name of one of the drugs in this group of medications.
 In the beginning, when the disease is at its worst, prednisone is often prescribed in a large enough dose to suppress the inflammation.
 The dosage is then lowered once symptoms have been controlled because these drugs can cause serious side effects such as greater susceptibility to infection, elevated blood pressure, and bone thinning.
-There are newer steroids (Entocort and Uceris) that work in a similar fashion as prednisone, but have less side effects.
+There are newer steroids (Entocort and Uceris) that work in a similar fashion as prednisone but have fewer side effects.

 Drugs that modify the immune system are also used to treat Crohn’s disease.
 The most commonly prescribed are azathioprine (Imuran) and 6-mercaptopurine (Purinethol).
 Immune modulators work by blocking the overactive immune reaction that contributes to inflammation.
 These drugs may cause side effects like nausea, vomiting, and diarrhea and may lower a person’s resistance to infection.
 Some studies suggest that immunosuppressive drugs may enhance the effectiveness of corticosteroids.
 When patients are treated with both, the dose of corticosteroids may eventually be lowered or stopped.

-“Biologics" such as Infliximab (Remicade), Adalimumab (Humira), Certolizumab (Cimzia), Natalizumab (Tysabri) and Vedolizumab (Entyvio):
+“Biologics" such as Infliximab (Remicade), Adalimumab (Humira), Certolizumab (Cimzia), Natalizumab (Tysabri) and Vedolizumab (Entyvio)

 This is a group of chemicals purposely designed to attack and block specific chemicals (like tumor necrosis factor or circulating lymphocytes) or steps in the process causing bowel inflammation.
 Infliximab (Remicade) was the first of this group of medications to be approved by the U.S. Food and Drug Administration for the treatment of moderate to severe Crohn’s disease that had not responded to standard therapies (mesalamine substances, corticosteroids, immunosuppressive agents) and for the treatment of open, draining fistulas.
 All the biologics share similar side effects such as increased risk of specific infections.
 Additional research is underway to fully understand the best way to use these newer treatments as well as to design even newer and more effective agents.
 The Oregon Clinic is actively involved in a number of these nationwide projects.

 Antibiotics are used to treat bacterial overgrowth in the small intestine caused by stricture, fistulas, or prior surgery.
-For this common problem, the doctor may prescribe one or more of the following antibiotics: ampicillin, a sulfonamide, cephalosporins, tetracycline, Ciprofloxicin, or metronidazole.
+For this common problem, the doctor may prescribe one or more of the following antibiotics: ampicillin, a sulfonamide, cephalosporins, tetracycline, Ciprofloxacin, or metronidazole.

-Anti-Diarrheals and Fluid Replacements:
+Anti-Diarrheals and Fluid Replacements

 Diarrhea and crampy abdominal pain are often relieved when the inflammation subsides, but additional medication may also be necessary.
 Several antidiarrheal agents could be used, including diphenoxylate (Lomotil), loperamide (Immodium), and codeine.
 Patients who are dehydrated because of diarrhea will be treated with fluids and electrolytes.